Careers360 Logo

 Answer:

-The organ present in the human alimentary canal includes: Mouth, Oesophagus, Stomach, Small Intestine, Large Intestine and Rectum
+The organs present in the human alimentary canal include the mouth, Oesophagus, Stomach, Small Intestine, Large Intestine and Rectum

 The major digestive glands are: